turingschool/backend-curriculum-site/module4/lessons/fetch_refresher_instructor.md

 DISCUSS:

 - ask 4 different students what is happening at lines 1-4
-- response.json() - parses it FROM json into a JavaScript object
+- response.json() - parses it from response stream to a JSON object
 - cleanDiscussions - we can assume that's a helper function somewhere else in the project

 ## Promises